 Newtown, PA 18940

 Children need healthy meals to learn.
 Council Rock School District offers healthy meals every school day.
 Your children may purchase lunch for the price of $2.85 for elementary students and $3.35 for secondary students.
 Your child(ren) may qualify for free meals or for reduced price meals.
 Reduced price is $0.40 for lunch.
-This packet includes an application for free or reduced price meal benefits, and a set of detailed instructions.
-Below are some common questions and answers to help you with the application process.
+This packet includes an application for free and reduced-price meal benefits, and a set of detailed instructions.
+Below are some common questions and answers to help with the application process.

-If you have received a NOTICE OF DIRECT CERTIFICATION letter for free meals for the 2021-22 school year, do not complete the application.
-But do let the school know if any children in your household are not listed on the Notice of Direct Certification letter you received.
+If you have received a NOTICE OF DIRECT CERTIFICATION letter for free meals, do not complete the application.
+But do let the school know if any children in your household are not listed on the NOTICE OF DIRECT CERTIFICATION letter received.